newtork/newtork.github.io/_posts/2016-12-07-HowTo-tomcat-java-version.md

 <!--more-->

-For a recently upgraded Java project ([spatial election][spatial.election]) I needed [Tomcat][tomcat] to run a newer version of the runtime environment and development kit.
+For a recently upgraded Java project ([spatial election][spatial.election]) I needed [Tomcat][tomcat] to run a newer version of the Java runtime environment and development kit.
+I used the following upgrade routine...

 ### Java